 Therapy is a partnership and all clients have strengths that can be harnessed for emotional healing.
 Christine works with clients issues of grief, anxiety and depression and substance abuse.
 Christine obtained a Masters in Social Services from Bryn Mawr College and clinical experience at various mental health facilities.
 Christine spent many years specializing in public engagement and brings a practical approach to therapy.
 Christine holds a certificate in Cognitive Behavioral Therapy (CBT) from Bryn Mawr College and is a state-trained gambling counselor.
-She is a licensed in Pennsylvania and New Jersey and is a member of the Pennsylvania Society for Clinical Social Work (PSCSW).
+She is a licensed in Pennsylvania, New Jersey, and Delaware and is a member of the Pennsylvania Society for Clinical Social Work (PSCSW).
 Christine holds a BA from Rutgers University and an MRP from the University of North Carolina at Chapel Hill.

 Gregory M. Wilson, MDiv, MSS, LCSW

 The counseling relationship can be a safe place in which to navigate life’s challenges and explore our inner selves.
-Greg has experience working with issues of grief, adolescence development, life transitions (such as divorce, career issues, family transition), anxiety and depression, and substance abuse.
+Greg has experience working with issues of grief, development, life transitions (such as divorce, career issues, family transition), anxiety and depression, and substance abuse.
 Greg also brings experience in facilitating group counseling.
 Greg obtained a Masters in Social Services from Bryn Mawr College.
 Greg has also obtained additional post-graduate training in Cognitive Behavioral Therapy from Bryn Mawr College.
 Greg is an Episcopal priest and has been ordained since 2002.
 He holds a Masters in Divinity from Episcopal Divinity School in Cambridge, MA and a BA in Neuroscience from the University of Delaware.
 Greg is licensed in Pennsylvania and New Jersey.